 - Propagate your plant vegetatively through divisions and pullings so you can share them with your friends!

 Hybrids and cultivars

-Like the Venus fly trap, the Cephalotus has only one species, follicularis and doesn’t hybridize with other plants.
+Like the Venus flytrap, the Cephalotus has only one species, follicularis, and doesn’t hybridize with other plants.
 But several outstanding specimens have been selected and given names.
-Two of these specimens have been registered with the International Carnivorous Plant society as official cultivars.
+Several of these specimens have been registered with the International Carnivorous Plant society as official cultivars.
 The full list can be seen here:

 Some other unofficial cultivars that are named and in circulation include: